MLosML/Data_Pipelines_on_the_Cloud/README.md

 **4. Summary**

 The approach used aligns with the best practice for tech projects, which typically start with a straightforward approach before venturing into more complex and innovative solutions.
 This is precisely why I built first the pipeline locally and only migrated it to the cloud upon completion.
-You should always anticipate encountering arrows, discovering unforeseen requirements and generating fresh ideas along the way.
+You should always anticipate encountering errors, discovering unforeseen requirements and generating fresh ideas along the way.
 Addressing these issues early on in an environment where debugging code and modifying database designs is straightforward, is key.
 This iterative approach ensures that you build a solid foundation for data pipeline, while allowing for flexibility and adaptability.

 By the end of this project, my code is running in the cloud every day at 10 PM collecting data from the Internet and saving it to the cloud data instance.
 This journey has provided me with a solid grasp of the Data Engineering role, encompassing Web Scraping, API’s, local databases and automated data pipelines in the cloud.
 Here is a recap of the project: